Dry Eyes (cont.)

 What is the medical treatment for dry eye syndrome?

-Although no cure exists for dry eye syndrome, many treatments are available.
-Treatment is dependent on the severity of dry eye syndrome; some people may only require a humidifier or occasional eye drops while others may require surgery to help decrease dry eyes.
+Although no cure exists for dry eye syndrome, many medical treatments are available.
+Treatment is dependent on the severity of the condition; some people may only require a humidifier or occasional eye drops while others may require surgery to help decrease dry eyes.

 Over-the-counter lubricating eye drops, commonly referred to as artificial tears, may help relieve dry eyes.
 Some examples of these products include 20/20 Tears, Celluvisc, Comfort Tears, Dry Eyes, Murine, Refresh, and Tears Naturale.
-An ophthalmologist may also prescribe medications to help with dry eye syndrome.
+A doctor may also prescribe medications to help a patient with dry eye syndrome.

-What medications are used to treat dry eye syndrome?
+What types of medications are used in the medical treatment of dry eye syndrome?

 Certain prescription medications may help with dry eye syndrome.
 Eye lubricants may be prescribed, such as Lacrisert, an artificial tear insert.
 The insert is similar to a contact lens and is inserted 1-2 times per day.
 Cellulose is contained in the insert and acts to stabilize and thicken the film of tears over the eyes and to prolong the time the tear film works.
 The artificial tear insert must be properly inserted, otherwise corneal abrasion may occur.